RafaySystems/brave/README.md

 ---
 ##  Usage

-1. A file named `input.yaml` is expected to provide configuration input for `brave`.
+1. A file named `input.yaml` is expected to provide configuration input for **BRAVE**.
 This file describes the desired deployment to create.
 Populate this `input.yaml` file using the provided [sample configuration file](sample-input.yaml) and then edit it to customize it.

 ```sh
 cp -p sample-input.yaml input.yaml